 The Lenovo Legion 5 15ARH05H comes with 3 different display variants:

 - 15.6″ FHD (1920×1080) IPS 300nits Anti-glare, 144Hz, 100% sRGB, Dolby Vision, DC dimmer

 - 15.6″ FHD (1920×1080) IPS 250nits Anti-glare, 120Hz, 45% NTSC, DC dimmer

 - 15.6″ FHD (1920×1080) IPS 300nits Anti-glare, 60Hz, 100% sRGB, DC dimmer

-I specifically wanted my Lenovo Legion 5 15ARH05H to be powered by the AMD Ryzen 7 4800H CPU since it is the second-best Zen 2 mobile CPU and I care a lot about multi-core performance, even at the expense of some gaming performance.
-For the games, I expect to play on an entry-level gaming laptop the 4800H is more than good enough.
+I specifically wanted my Lenovo Legion 5 15ARH05H powered by the AMD Ryzen 7 4800H CPU since it is the second-best Zen 2 mobile CPU, and I care a lot about multi-core, even at the expense of some gaming performance.
+For the games I expect to play on an entry-level gaming laptop, the 4800H is more than good enough.
 I was in the market for a Ryzen laptop and nothing else.